 If you like your oats packed in a yummy banana smoothie, you should have a check at ours!

-If you're looking to eat healthier, it can be hard to find new recipes that taste good.
+If you're looking to eat healthier, finding new recipes that taste good can be hard.
 But don't panic!
 You can still enjoy your favorite flavors while protecting your waistline with some simple substitutions and creative cooking techniques.

 One of our favorites is this lemon blueberry overnight oats recipe which uses almond milk for a creamy texture without the unnecessary added sugar or saturated fat found in most breakfast cereals.